FranciscoPorto-dev/Python-Practice-Projects/README.md

+This a group of porjects that I am using to increase my knowledeg on python

-This is a project that focuses on being a to do list manager while also making sure to greet the user based on the time that they log in to the list
+first self is a to do list manager as long as introducing greeeting according to time

+number guessing asks the user for a number and answers according to if the user guessed or not

 Thank you for your support!